Justine-12345/Travellers/README.md

 # Traveller: Explore the Best Attractions Across 7 Continents

-> Built with HTML, CSS, and JavaScript
+> Built with HTML, Bootstrap CSS, and JavaScript

 Welcome to Traveller, your gateway to discovering the most captivating attractions across the seven continents of the world.
 Immerse yourself in a visual journey as you explore remarkable landmarks, natural wonders, and cultural treasures from every corner of the globe.